Code-Institute-Submissions/PavleMarinkovic95-portfolio_1_SepResub/README.md

 <br>
 <h2>Credits</h2>

-Here I cover the content and media used in the creation of my website
+**Here I cover the content and media used in the creation of my website.**

+<h4>Content</h4>
+The main text was taken and refined from a dedicated wikipedia page. -> https://en.wikipedia.org/wiki/Catacombs_of_Paris

+<h4>Media</h4>
+The images were taken form google images and various news posts.

+<h4>Additional help</h4>

+I got my code inspiration and the general layout from the Code Institute "Love Running Project"<br>
+Big thanks to my mentor <a href="https://github.com/5pence">Spencer Barriball</a> for all the advice on the readme.md.